orienteerfeed/orienteerfeed/README.md

 ### Local development

 Clone the git repo, install dependencies, and deploy database schema.
 To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
-The required version of Node.js can be found in the [.nvmrc](./.nvmrc) file.
+For consistent development and deployment environments, this project specifies a required Node.js version in the [.nvmrc](./.nvmrc) file.
+It is recommended to manage your Node.js installation using [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm), which helps ensure that you are using the exact version of Node.js needed for this project.
 From your command line:

 ```bash
 # Clone this repository